Iain Cochrane, 15th Earl of Dundonald

 Iain Alexander Douglas Blair Cochrane, 15th Earl of Dundonald (born 17 February 1961), styled Lord Cochrane until 1986, is a Scottish peer.

 He was a member of the House of Lords from 1986 until the reforms made by the House of Lords Act 1999.

 Early life

-Dundonald is the only son of Iain Cochrane, 14th Earl of Dundonald and his first wife Aphra Farquhar (d.
-1972).
+Dundonald is the only son of Iain Cochrane, 14th Earl of Dundonald and his first wife Aphra Farquhar (died 1972).

 He was educated at Wellington College and RAC Cirencester.
 He succeeded his father in the earldom in 1986, and became chairman of Duneth Securities in the same year.

 Personal life

 On 4 July 1987, Dundonald married Beatrice L. Russo, of Gibraltar, by whom he has two sons and a daughter: